This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 - is located within 4 metres of a seated dining area at a licensed premises, restaurant or café; or

-- is located within 10 metres of a food fair stall. xxviii
+- is located within 10 metres of a food fair stall.38

-The ban on smoking in commercial outdoor dining areas does not prevent a licensed premises or restraurant from creating a designated outdoor smoking area.
-However, such spaces must not be located within 4 metres of the seated dining area, The area must also be designated as not being for the consumption of food by the display of signs which comply with the regulations, and the occupier must take reasonable steps to ensure the consumption of food does not occur in the area. xxix
+The ban on smoking in commercial outdoor dining areas does not prevent a licensed premises or restaurant from creating a designated outdoor smoking area.
+However, such spaces must not be located within 4 metres of the seated dining area.
+The area must also be designated as not being for the consumption of food by the display of signs which comply with the regulations, and the occupier must take reasonable steps to ensure the consumption of food does not occur in the area.39

 15.7.3.4 Smoking in cars

-Smoking in a car when a child under 16 years of age is present was banned in New South Wales from 1 July 2009 under section 30 of the Public Health (Tobacco) Act 2008 (NSW).
-7
+Smoking in a car when a child under 16 years of age is present was banned in New South Wales from 1 July 2009 under section 30 of the Public Health (Tobacco) Act 2008 (NSW).40

 15.7.3.5 Local government

-Since 2007 numerous local councils in New South Wales have implemented smoking bans in outdoor areas under local laws or policy.
-As at 30 June 2011, 59 per cent of New South Wales local councils (89 out of 152) had banned smoking in one or more outdoor areas, compared to 28 in 2007.
-The most common outdoor areas covered by smoking bans include children’s playgrounds, sporting fields, swimming pools and near council buildings.
-8
+Since 2007, numerous local councils in NSW have implemented smoking bans in outdoor areas under local laws or policy.
+As at 30 June 2011, 59 per cent of NSW local councils (89 out of 152) had banned smoking in one or more outdoor areas, compared to 28 in 2007.
+The most common outdoor areas covered by smoking bans include children’s playgrounds, sporting fields, swimming pools and near council buildings.41

 15.7.4 Northern Territory legislation

-- See Table 15.7.2 for a summary of smokefree legislation implementation dates in the Northern Territory.
+- See Table 15.7.2 for a summary of smokefree legislation implementation dates in the NT.

 15.7.4.1 Smokefree areas as of 31 May 2003